zhaoyul/aposd-vs-clean-code/README.md

 In general I like your narrow/deep, wide/shallow dichotomy.
 However, I don't think extracting small methods inevitably drives a module towards the wide/shallow end.
 In fact, I think the opposite.

 In your book you define a module as "deep" if it has a powerful functionality and a narrow interface.
 To say this differently, you want the aspect ratio (Interface/Functionality) to be small.

 This implies that deepness is relative.
 A module that does very little, but that has a trivial interface, still has a small aspect ratio, and is therefore still deep.

+**JOHN**:

+No: if a method does almost nothing, it's going to be shallow.
+There's no way to shrink an interface to zero.
+If a method is tiny, almost all of its functionality will be visible in its interface.

+**UB**:

 Consider a large and deep method that contains three sections.
 If I extract those three sections into separate methods the original still has a powerful functionality and a narrow interface.
 It is still deep.
 It's aspect ratio is unchanged even though it's line count has decreased dramatically.

+**JOHN**:

+Agreed.
+Splitting a method's implementation does not change whether it is deep or shallow.

+**UB**:

 Now let's consider the three sections prior to their extraction.
 Section 1 sets up some local variables for section 2, and some for section 3, and some for both.
 Those local variables become an undeclared and implicit interface to sections 2 and 3.

 At first the reader must consider all the local variables when reading sections 2 and 3.
 Thus the implicit interface to those sections is wider than necessary.
 It is only when the reader had understood a section that he can exclude the superfluous local variables for that section and narrow the interfaces in his mind.

 Extracting those sections causes the interfaces to be explicit and declared.
 The reader does not have to understand the functions to understand the interfaces.

 The extracted sections are shallower than the original function; because they do less.
-They may also have wider interfaces because section 1 split some data elements from it's input.
+They may also have wider interfaces because section 1 split some data elements from its input.
 But those interfaces are no wider than the implicit and undeclared interfaces within the unextracted module; and are likely quite a bit narrower.
 Thus the aspect ratio of the extracted functions will be no larger than the unextracted sections, but could well be considerably smaller.

 If we repeat this process by breaking up each extracted method we create a hiearchy of extracted functions.
 Those functions will become shallower and shallower as we descend; but their interfaces will become narrower too as we break the data of the problem up into smaller and smaller parts.

 Therefore, decomposing larger methods into smaller methods does not ipso-facto lead to increasing aspect ratios and a loss of depth.
 So long as the programmer is careful to manage the functionality and interface of each extracted method, he can keep the aspect ratios very small.

+**JOHN**:

+Let me see if I understand what you are saying.
+First, it sounds like you agree that when a method gets split into smaller and smaller child methods, the children get shallower and shallower.
+But you are also saying that there were implicit interfaces inside the original method before it was split, and that anyone reading the method would need to understand those interfaces.
+The decomposed child methods don't introduce new interfaces; they are simply exposing interfaces that already existed.
+Thus they don't add to complexity.
+Do I have this right?

+**UB**:

+*Your answer here*

 Thus the strategy that I use for deciding how far to take extraction is the old rule that a method should do "*One Thing*".
 If I can *meaningfully* extract one method from another, then the original method did more than one thing.
 "Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original method.

 **JOHN:**